tintin10q/csai_ml_final_summary/ML_final_summary.md

 We want to minimize entropy because we want to minimize uncertainty.

 >Probabilities are always between 0 and 1 so the log of the p will be negative that is why this works.
-As the lower the p the lower the log results.
+The lower the p the lower the log results.
 ![Log of probability](logofp.png)

 #### Examples of entropy